kpirabaharan/kpirabaharan/README.md

 ## Software Developer.
 Mechatronics Engineer.

-I am a Associate Software Developer with experience in full-stack and embedded systems.
+I am a Software Developer with experience in full-stack, embedded systems and robotics.
 I have over 3 years of work experience creating code that has been deployed to customers.

 - 🌍  I'm based in Toronto, ON
 - 🖥️  See my portfolio at [www.keeshigan.com](http://keeshigan.com)